youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### create_role

-Creates a new role for your AWS account.
+Creates a new role for your account.

 Type annotations for `boto3.client("iam").create_role` method.